bitwiseworks/python-os2/Doc/library/logging.rst

 Logger Objects
 --------------

 Loggers have the following attributes and methods.
-Note that Loggers are never instantiated directly, but always through the module-level function ``logging.getLogger(name)``.
+Note that Loggers should *NEVER* be instantiated directly, but always through the module-level function ``logging.getLogger(name)``.
 Multiple calls to :func:`getLogger` with the same name will always return a reference to the same Logger object.